 Recipe >>> Greek City Times

-Easter seems to be the perfect time to make those special once a year food dishes.
+Easter seems to be the perfect time to make those special once-a-year Greece food dishes like Revithosoupa.
 It appears that Greeks are real sticklers for their food traditions and that includes hearty Easter soups.
 Fasting for 40 days comes with the Greek Easter tradition and the best way to break the fast is with the Revithosoupa.
 This soup is made from chickpeas, onions, rosemary, olive, lemon, and black truffle oil.
+It tastes delicous!

 Recipe >>> Kopiaste

 One of the best Greek appetizers is the fried cheese known as Saganaki.
 Depending on the Greek region you are in, different cheeses are used to make this tasty dish.
 Such cheeses include graviera, halloumi, kasseri, feta cheese, and formaela cheese.
-This dish is prepared in a frying pan to get the best results possible for all the fried cheesy goodness.
+The Greeks prepare this dish in a frying pan to get the best results possible for all the fried cheesy goodness.
 When you are in Greece, I recommend checking out this restaurant for a great Saganaki dish.
-They have a wonderful Greek menu.
+They have a wonderful Greek menu with special desserts.

 Recipe >>> Olive Tomato

 Possibly hailing from the Middle East and Asia, the gyro has been an essential food in the Greek culture.
 During the early 1920s, the gyro started arriving in Greece from places such as Istanbul, Turkey, and Armenia.
 A gyro is made on a vertical rotisserie that is prepared with pork, chicken, or beef.
-Once the meat is cooked it is stuffed in pita bread and then topped with tomato, onion, and a special sauce.
+Once the meat is cooked, it is stuffed in pita bread and then topped with tomato, onion, and a special sauce.
 This is a crowd favorite among tourists and locals alike.
+So be sure and have a greek gyro on your trip to Greece.

 Recipe >>> Greek Boston